 Provide a large tank.
 This won’t guarantee order.
 Oscars require ample space because they are territorial.
 However, if you have a particularly challenging Oscar, a larger tank will only encourage it to claim even more space, and that will compel your angel to fight back.

 Nevertheless, this is still the best place to start.
 While a large aquarium can’t guarantee peace, a small tank will ensure conflict.
-If you are looking for a new one, take a look at my aquarium kits buyer’s guide.
-I’ve included there one of the best tanks for experts, which is on the right dimensions.

 - Provide hiding places.
 Add plants and decorations in particular.
 Oscars are not like humans.
 They will only alienate your angelfish while they can see them.
 Once your angels are out of sight, the Oscars will stop their attack.